xyproto/orbiton/README.md

 ## Other features and limitations

-* Loads up instantly.
+* The syntax highlighting is instant.
+* Can compile `"Hello, World"` in many popular programming languages simply by pressing `ctrl-space`.
 * Configuration-free, for better and for worse.
-* Can render text to PDF.
-* Compile `"Hello, World"` in many popular programming languages simply by pressing `ctrl-space`.
 * `ctrl-t` can jump between a C++ header and source file.
 * Provides syntax highlighting for Go, C++, Markdown, Bash and several other languages.
-There is generic syntax highlighting.
+There is generic syntax highlighting built-in.
-* The syntax highlighting is instant.
 * Will jump to the last visited line when opening a recent file.
 * Is provided as a single self-contained executable.
+* Loads faster than both `vim` and `emacs`.
+* Can render text to PDF.
 * Tested with `alacritty`, `st`, `urxvt`, `konsole` and `xfce4-terminal`.
 * Tested on Arch Linux, Debian and FreeBSD.
-* Loads faster than both `vim` and `emacs`.
 * Never asks before saving or quitting.
 Be careful!
 * The [`NO_COLOR`](https://no-color.org) environment variable can be set to disable all colors.
 * Rainbow parentheses makes lines with many parentheses easier to read.